tabahi234/nextmove-causality-engine/README.md

 # 🔮 NextMove - AI Causality Engine
-### 🏆 Submission for Gemini hackathon/google deepmind 2026
+### 🏆 Submission for Gemini Hackathon / Google DeepMind 2026

 **NextMove** is a fate simulator that stops you from making bad decisions.